 The fact that it’s linked to the mainland with a road bridge only adds to its appeal, especially among folk with caravans.
 Apart from the sandy beaches (which are ace for swimming) highlights include a castle, a royal residence and a Unesco World Heritage Site with 5,000 years of human history.

-Planes and trains run to Kalmar; from there it’s a quick bus ride to the island.
+Planes and trains run to Kalmar; from there it’s a quick bus ride over the bridge to the island.

 The Weather Islands

 Tired of modern life?
 Want to spend your days swimming, spotting seals and sweating in a sauna?

 Take our advice and head to the most westerly point in Sweden: the Weather Islands (Väderöarna).
 The hundred-or-so rocky islands have a special windswept beauty, just like the name suggests, and they are a lot more tranquil than other islands closer to the mainland – indeed, most are totally empty.

 This guesthouse, on Storö Island, serves up oodles of local shellfish.
 Bring clothes that can put up with lashings of wind and rain, and pack a couple of good books.

 Small boats ferry visitors to the islands from Fjällbacka and Hamburgsund, both on the Swedish mainland north of Gothenburg.

 Forming a natural bottleneck in the gulf that leads to Finland, the cluster of forested Swedish islands known as Holmöarna is home to fewer than 80 year-round residents.